After Admission

 New One: Learn without Borders

-New College offers a unique First-Year Foundation Program called New ONE: Learning without Borders.
-Small classes give you the opportunity to work closely with faculty and fellow students and get enhanced support with research and writing.
+New College offers a unique First-Year Foundation Program called New One: Learning without Borders.
+Small classes allow you to work closely with faculty and fellow students and get enhanced support with research and writing.

 New College Resources